 If we can’t get you into the session you requested we can add you to that sessions wait list.
 Although we can’t predict when or if a family will drop out, we will let you know if an opening becomes available.

 What time will my child’s session begin?

 Our intensive sessions begin as early as 8:00 AM with our last intensive hour beginning at 2:30.
-If you would like a particular start time, we recommend booking your session during 2019 registration, which begins July 16, 2018 at 1:00 PST.
+If you would like a particular start time, we recommend booking your session in the next registration window.

 Can we increase or decrease the number of hours per day once the session begins?